IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 sidebar_position: 02
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # UID2 SDK for JavaScript Integration Guide

 This guide is intended for publishers with web assets who want to generate identity tokens using UID2 for the RTB bid stream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.

 - For the technical details about the SDK, see [UID2 SDK for JavaScript Reference Guide](../sdks/client-side-identity.md).
-- For an [example application](https://example-jssdk-integ.uidapi.com/), with associated documentation, see the [UID2 SDK Integration Example](https://github.com/IABTechLab/uid2-examples/blob/main/publisher/standard/README.md) guide.
+- For an example application, see the UID2 Google ESP with SDK v3 example: [Code and docs](https://github.com/IABTechLab/uid2-web-integrations/tree/main/examples/google-esp-integration/with_sdk_v3) and [running site](https://esp-jssdk-integ.uidapi.com/).

 <!-- It includes the following sections: